 14. Chicken Tikka

 Here is a tikka for non-veggie eaters.
-Chicken tikka with juicy, soft meat cubes on the skewers is such an excellent appetizer.
+Chicken tikka is also an ideal Asian food with instant pots to offer juicy and soft meat cubes.
 Similarly, ingredients will be marinated with yogurt and other spices.

 So the longer you marinate the chicken, the more delicious it will be since the flavor of the yogurt mixture will have more time to penetrate the chicken.